AnggaR96s/Reforestation/README.md

-## You can't trust a ladder.
-It will always let you down
+## What do you call corn that joins the army?
+Kernel.